 - physical or emotional stress

-Mucous cysts appear as soft, swollen lumps that range in color from flesh-colored to dark blue.
-Mucous cysts tend to periodically disappear when they rupture and reappear when they become irritated by saliva.
+Ranulas appear as soft, swollen lumps that range in color from flesh-colored to dark blue.
+They tend to periodically disappear when they rupture and reappear when they become irritated by saliva.

-HPV infections lead to lesions in the skin and mucous membranes.
-According to the CDC, about 40 subtypes of HPV can infect the mouth and throat.
+HPV infections can lead to lesions in the skin and mucous membranes.
+According to the CDC, about

 People with minor oral HPV infections do not develop symptoms.
 However, those who do may notice: